mrkaleArduinoLib/gbj_appdata/README.md

     1. TYPE_FLOAT - float - Floating point numeric data type.
     1. TYPE_STRING - String - Stringified data type.
     1. TYPE_CCHAR - const char* - Pointer to an external string buffer
 * **void setValue(String value)**: The method stores the stringified value.
 If it differs from currently stored one, i.e., it is new one, it sets flags for publishing and eventing.
 The method sets flag for a new item in either case.
+If the item is mark as repeatable by the method `repeat()`, it is marked as new even if the input value has not changed.
   * **value**: Stringified value of the data item.
 * **String get()**: The getter returns the stringified data items's current value.
 * **String publish()**: The method returns the stringified data items's current value for publishing in IoT platform with method `get()` and marks the item as published.